slozark/ovhcloud/README.md

 This project is written in Python 3 and uses the following modules :
 - [python-ovh](https://github.com/ovh/python-ovh)

 You'll also need an OVH credentials file (more info [here](https://github.com/ovh/python-ovh#environment-vars-and-predefined-configuration-files)).
 You'll find a dummy file with the sources, which you can fill by submitting [this form](https://eu.api.ovh.com/createToken/).
+Add `/*` rights to GET, PUT, POST and DELETE for a full access.
 In a close release, this step won't be necessary.
 By default, ovhcloud will check for `~/.ovhcloud/ovh.conf`.

 ## Usage